microsoft/FluidFramework/BREAKING.md

 ## `mergeTree.getOffset()` -> `mergeTree.getPosition()`
 `mergeTree.getOffset()` and `Client.getOffset()` have been renamed to `getPosition()` to more accurately reflect their functionality.

+## Updated sequence API to provide richer access to the underlying merge tree
+The following methods of mergeTree have been exposed on sequence:
+- `getCollabWindow()`

+If these are being accessed directly from the sequence or client, they should be changed to access through sequence, since these will become private in mergeTree/mergeTree client in the future.

 ## ISequenceDeltaRange.offset -> ISequenceDeltaRange.position
 The `offset` member of the ISequenceDeltaRange interface has been renamed to `position`